envelope-project/laik/README.md

 * LAIK enables incremental porting: data structures (and their partitioning among parallel tasks) can be moved one by one into LAIK's responsibility.

+# Concepts

+* LAIK's core is about partitioning of index spaces to distribute data or compute load tied to indexes among tasks.
+By seperating the concern of how to partition an index space from application code into LAIK, the partitioning can be controlled explicitely (e.g. by a load balancing module)

+* Partitioning of index spaces may become complex, and it may be convenient to map a complex partition of one index space to a simple linear index space of the size of the partition: allows nesting, local-to-global calculations, mapping to 1d memory

 # Example